Hell's Paradise: Jigokuraku: Concept and creation

+Development

-Kaku and Sakakibara planned out what was going to happen in sets of 10 chapters, or a whole volume.
+Kaku and Sakakibara planned out what happened in the story in sets of 10 chapters, or a whole volume.
 At first, Kaku wrote the story with Gabimaru as the protagonist and with a focus on his growth.
-But while writing, he realized the themes had shifted towards the Middle Way, paradoxes, and conflict and felt it should be Sagiri who deals with those, "so for me, Sagiri became the protagonist of the latter half".
-The editor gave Kaku free rein as far as illustrations were concerned.
-Sakakibara said that from the first chapter the series has had "extreme" illustrations, which has resulted in popularity among readers, but made it hard for new readers to get into.
-Towards the end of 2019, he and Kaku were trying to earn more female readers.
-With Kaku having been a former manga editor himself, Sakakibara said it is easy to communicate things to him as the artist is quick to figure out what he means.
-However, Kaku admitted that this has caused him to unconsciously hold back creatively by thinking objectively like an editor.
+But while writing, he realized the themes had shifted towards the Middle Way, with the paradoxes and conflict, he felt that Sagiri should deal with those, "so for me, Sagiri became the protagonist of the latter half".
+Sakakibara gave Kaku free rein as far as illustrations were concerned.
+He said that from the first chapter the series has had "extreme" illustrations, which resulted in popularity among readers, but made it hard for new readers to get into.
+Sakakibara said it was easy to communicate things to him as he was quick to figure out what he meant, with Kaku having been a former manga editor himself.
+However, Kaku admitted this caused him to unconsciously hold back creatively by thinking objectively like an editor.
 As his first serial on a digital platform, Kaku said he was conscious of how speech bubbles and text needed to be larger for smartphones and drew double-page spreads so that looking at one page at a time did not feel strange.

 Kaku created details and backstories for every character in Hell's Paradise: Jigokuraku, regardless of whether or not they were actually included in the series.
-He always intended for Gabimaru, with his extreme attachment to love, and Sagiri, with her concerns about being a woman, to have the same values as someone living in the 2020s, saying, "Despite condemned criminals and executioners being difficult characters to empathize with, if they share our perspective, then we feel close to them, and they stand out as unique characters" in the Edo period, when people had totally different ideas about ethics and human rights.
+He intended for Gabimaru, with his extreme attachment to love, and Sagiri, with her concerns about being a woman, to have the same values as someone living in the 2020s, saying, "Despite condemned criminals and executioners being difficult characters to empathize with, if they share our perspective, then we feel close to them, and they stand out as unique characters" in the Edo period, when people had totally different ideas about ethics and human rights.
 When Kaku first described the character Shion to Sakakibara, the editor imagined him like Kazuo Kiriyama from Battle Royale.
 But after talking it over, Shion became the kind teacher he is in the manga, while the crazy personality was given to Shugen instead.
 Yukinobu Tatsu, the author of Dandadan, was one of Kaku's assistants on the manga.